 FUNCTION (default setting / value) DESCRIPTION Mirror (Floor front) The projector can be installed on a ceiling or behind a screen, or with one or more mirrors.
 Contact your dealer for the ceiling mount bracket (optional accessory) if you need to install the projector on your ceiling.
 See "Choosing a location" on page 11 for details.
-Blank Time (20) Sets the image blank time when the Blank feature is activated, once elapsed the image will return to the screen.
+Blank Time Sets the image blank time when the Blank feature is activated, once elapsed the image will return to the screen.
 Source Scan Sets whether the projector searches automatically for input signals.
 If the source scan is On , the projector will scan for input signals until it acquires a signal.
 If the function is not activated, the projector selects the last used input signal.
 The default value is 'RGB'.
-Sets the language for the OSD control menus.
-Language (English) There are 17 languages provided for you choice: English, French, German, Italian, Spanish, Portuguese, Dutch, Swedish, Russian, Czech, Polish, Turkish, Japanese, Korean, Thai, Simplified Chinese, and Traditional Chinese.
+Language (English) Sets the language for the OSD control menus.
+There are 17 languages provided for you choice: English, French, German, Italian, Spanish, Portuguese, Dutch, Swedish, Russian, Czech, Polish, Turkish, Japanese, Korean, Thai, Simplified Chinese, and Traditional Chinese.
 Splash Screen (BenQ logo) Allows you to select which logo screen will display during projector start- up.
 Three modes are available: Default (BenQ logo), black screen or blue screen.
 High Altitude Mode (Off) A mode for operation in areas like high altitude or high temperature.
 See "Operating in a high altitude environment" on page 28 for details.
 Auto Off (Off) This function allows the projector to turn off automatically if no input signal is detected after a set period of time.
 Press Left ◀ / Right ▶ on the projector or remote control to set the duration before the projector is turned off.
 Selecting Off disables this function.
-Economic Mode (Off) Use this mode to reduce system noise and reduce power consumption by 20%.
-If this mode is activated, the light output will be reduced and result in darker projected images.
+Economic Mode (Off) If this mode is activated, the system noise, power consumption and light output will be reduced.
 Setting the projector in Economic mode extends the lamp timer automatic shutdown feature.
 For more information on how the total lamp hour is calculated, see "Calculation of lamp hour" on page 39.